I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient5-createclient.md

 <p>For more information about client objects and how they are used in the debugger engine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539140">Client Objects</a>.</p>

-<p>This method creates a client that may be used in the current thread.</p>

-<p>Clients are specific to the thread that created them.
-Calls from other threads fail immediately.
-The <b>CreateClient</b> method is a notable exception; it allows creation of a new client for a new thread. </p>

-<p>All callbacks for a client are made in the thread with which the client was created.</p>

-<p>For more information about client objects and how they are used in the debugger engine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539140">Client Objects</a>.</p>

 ## -requirements
 <table>
 <tr>